Happiness isn’t tangible. It’s a feeling that means different things to different people.

-Small indulgences such as a one off ice-cream or even a head massage the next time you go to a hair salon are likely to give you greater joy than a one-off big ticket purchase.
+Small indulgences, such as an ice-cream or even a head massage the next time you go to a hair salon are likely to give you greater joy than a one-off big ticket purchase.
 The key is to go for small things that give you several small bursts of happiness.

 Buying based on what you like versus trying to keep up with your peers has been shown to provide greater joy.
 Your individuality, when it reflects in the things you buy, tends to bring greater satisfaction to you.

-Spend on outsourcing things which save you time such as on hiring a maid or a cook.
+Spend on outsourcing things which save you time such as hiring help.
 You will have more time to spend on things you like to do rather than boring chores which you would rather avoid.

-Spending on something you enjoy doing, such as spending on a sports club membership, Lego sets, or even video games, can directly enhance your happiness.
+Spending on something you enjoy doing, such as a sports club membership, Lego sets, or even video games, can directly enhance your happiness.

 While spending can indeed buy happiness to a certain extent, don’t forget to save up for your long term non-negotiable goals like retirement.
 While it cannot contribute directly to your happiness, it will certainly help you live a comfortable retired life and not be constantly stressed about your financial situation.